Alternative strategies

 Fund Manager

-Our objective is to provide a long-term absolute capital growth thanks to our dynamic and opportunistic take on European equities.
+Our objective is to provide long-term absolute capital growth thanks to our dynamic and opportunistic take on European equities.

 Fund Manager